IKE fragmentation example

 set fragmentation enable

-- Enable IKE fragmentation on FortiClient using XML:
+Enable IKE fragmentation on FortiClient using the following XML configuration: